NeuroTechX/ntx_slack_archive/eegdata.md

  >great. im curious about why MNE would *add* the average reference by default? wouldnt you want to subtract the average rather than add it, if you were to use it?

+4/5/2017 12:55 PM

+ **alexandre.barachant** :

+ >that's not a 'add' in mathematical sense, you add the projector tha apply the average reference